Heirloom Tomatoes for Santa Cruz County: Varieties Worth Growing

 Some heirlooms were developed in cold climates (Russia, Eastern Europe) and tolerate cool nights better than varieties from warmer regions.
 Seek out:

-'Stupice' (Czech Republic)
+- 'Stupice' (Czech Republic)

-'Moskvich' (Russia)
+- 'Moskvich' (Russia)

-'Glacier' (developed for northern gardens)
+- 'Glacier' (developed for northern gardens)

-'Siberian' types
+- 'Siberian' types

-Growing Heirlooms Successfully in Santa Cruz
+How Do You Grow Heirlooms Successfully in Santa Cruz?

 Start with the Right Varieties

 This cannot be overstated.
 No amount of technique compensates for a variety unsuited to your climate.
 Start with varieties known to perform in cool coastal conditions, then experiment with others in your warmest spots.
+For a full breakdown of variety performance by neighborhood, see our guide to growing tomatoes in Santa Cruz County.

 Maximize Your Microclimate